Sm

 Research and Development

-Active research programs are underway to develop improved substitutes for Samarium in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Samarium required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Samarium altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Samarium required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.
+The limited substitutability of Samarium is a primary driver of its high criticality rating, prompting government-funded substitution research programs.

 Return to the Samarium hub page or browse the full Mineral Library.